-- 8. You will see the Secure Exam Starting warning.
-Click "Continue" - 9.
-You will now see the Exam Code of Honor Notice.
-Click "Next" - 10.
-Go through all steps until you reach to the "Please Wait" screen.
-STOP HERE at "Please wait" Type in the code only when you are instructed to start and click "Start Exam" - 11.
-Absolutely NO TALKING among peers during the exam time - 12.
-Examplify will save and backup your work EVERY 60 seconds - 13.
-Tools: - You will see an information tab at the top that will let you view the honor code and lab values. - b.
+a.
+You will see an information tab at the top that will let you view the honor code and labv

+- b.
 At the top of the screen you will see time remaining.
-If you click on the clock, youget the option to add a silent alarm. - c.
+If you click on the clock, you get the option to add a silent alarm. - c.
 You will see a highlight symbol.
 If you click on it, you can highlight text. - d.
-Beside the highlighter, you will see a dropdown menu.
-This is where the calculator is located. - 14.
-If your computer freezes during the exam, raise your hand for the proctor.
-DO NOT EXIT THE EXAM CENTER. - 15.
-Students wishing to use the restroom must click on "Exam Controls" in the menu bar of the exam and choose "Hide exam".
+Beside the highlighter, you will see a drop down menu.
+This is where the calculator islocated. - J. If your computer freezes during the exam, raise your hand for the proctor.
+DO NOT EXIT THE EXAM CENTER. - K. Students wishing to use the restroom must click on "Exam Controls" in the menu bar of the exam and choose "Hide exam".
 Please record your name and time on the Sign Out/In Log located by the exit.
 The timer on the exam will NOT stop during restroom breaks. - a.
-The proctor will monitor restroom usage and will only allow a max of one (1) maleand one (1) female students to use the facilities at a time. - b.
+The proctor will monitor restroom usage and will only allow a max of one (1) male and one (1) female students to use the facilities at a time. - b.
 Absolutely, no talking or leaving the first level atrium during restroom breaks. - c.
-The designated restrooms are on the 1st floor next to the auditorium. - 16.
-Students must finish the exam by the END time.
+The designated restrooms are on the first floor next to the auditorium. - L. Students must finish the exam by the END time.
 When time expires the exam will close automatically and answers will be uploaded.
 Time cannot be extended.
-When a student has finished, he/she must submit the exam by clicking on the "Exam Controls" drop down menu, then click on "Submit Exam" see below. - 17.
-You will receive a warning that you are exiting the exam.
-Click on the box indicating you are ready to exit and click "Exit" - 18.
-Wait for the green confirmation screen to appear.
-Please show this screen to your proctor and turn in your scrap paper before exiting the room.

-- 19. The "Leave Feedback" button is for Examplify comments on the Examplify software NOT feedback on exam questions. - 20.
-After checkout, students must leave the common area in front of the examination room and maynot under any circumstance use the designated exam restrooms.
-Any student found violating any exam requirement and/or element of the honor-code will be referred to the Associate Dean of Academic Affairs.
+When a student has finished, he/she must submit the exam by clicking on the "Exam Controls" drop down menu, then click on "Submit Exam". - M. You will receive a warning that you are exiting the exam.
+Click on the box indicating you are ready to exit and click "Exit" - N. Wait for the green confirmation screen to appear.
+Please show this screen to your proctor and turn in your scrap paper before exiting the room. - O. The "Leave Feedback" button is for Examplify comments on the Examplify software NOT feedback on exam questions. - P. After checkout, students must leave the common area in front of the examination room and may not under any circumstance use the designated exam restrooms.
+Any student found violating any examrequirement and/or element of the honor-code will be referred to the Assistant Dean of Academic Affairs.